Ajatashatru: Kingdom

 Ajatashatru moved his capital from Rajgriha to Champa due to death of his father.

 Family

 The Jaina tradition

-According to the Nirayāvaliyā Suttā Ajatashatru was born to King Bimbisara and Queen kosala Devi, who was the daughter of Chetaka the king of Vaishali, who was the brother of Queen Triśalá, mother of Mahavira.
+According to the Nirayāvaliyā Suttā Ajatashatru was born to King Bimbisara and Queen Chellana, who was the daughter of Chetaka the king of Vaishali, who was the brother of Queen Triśalá, mother of Mahavira.
 Ajatashatru had eight wives.

 The Buddhist tradition

-According to Dīgha nikāya, Ajatashatru was born to King Bimbisara and Queen Kosala Devi, who was the daughter of Maha-Kosala, the king of Kosala and sister of Pasenadi who later succeeded to the throne.
+According to Dīgha nikāya, Ajatashatru was born to King Bimbisara and Queen Kosala Devi, who was the daughter of "Maha-Kosala", (the king of Kosala) and sister of "Pasenadi" who later succeeded to the throne.
 Ajatashatru had 500 wives but the principal consort was Princess Vajira.
 The City of Kasi was given to Bimbisara as dowry by Maha-Kosala.
 After the murder of Bimbisara, Prasenajit took the city back.
 This resulted in a war between Ajatashatru and Prasenajit.
 The war ended in a peace treaty in which Prasenajit married his daughter Vajira to him.
 Ajatashatru later had a son named Udayabhadda or Udayabhadra.